Philip Proctor: Career

 Proctor won a Theatre World Award for his 1964 performance in The Amorous Flea.

 Proctor also appeared occasionally on television in small roles, including episodes of Daniel Boone, All in the Family, and Night Court.
 He also provided the voices of Pizza Planet Announcer in Toy Story, English Captain in Tarzan, Mr. Konishi in Toy Story 2, Blinko in Treasure Planet, Guard #1 in The Incredibles and Drunk Monkey in the Dr. Dolittle remake series.
 He has also provided uncredited ADR overdubs for numerous movies over the years.
 More recently, he has done voices for several cartoons and video games, including the voice of Howard DeVille in Rugrats and All Grown Up! on Nickelodeon, "background" voices for Disney features, and voice work on Power Rangers Time Force.
 He also did two voices in the GameCube video game Eternal Darkness: Sanity's Requiem.
 He is the voice of The Professor and White Monkey in the Ape Escape series.
 Recently, his voice was featured in the video game Dead Rising as Russell Barnaby, in the Assassin's Creed series as Dr. Warren Vidic, and on Adventures in Odyssey as Leonard Meltsner and Detective Don Polehaus.
 In the 2007 live audio production of the Angie Award-winning screenplay Albatross (original screenplay written by Lance Rucker and Timothy Perrin) at the International Mystery Writers Festival, he played seven characters requiring four different accents: KGB agent Stefan Linnik, East German Communist Party apparatchik Kurt Mueller; a West Berlin gasthaus owner; an armed forces radio announcer; the Senate minority whip; a Secret Service guard; and Gerhard Derstman, the East German Cultural Attache/Stasi member.
 He also lent his voice to the game Battlezone.
 He was the announcer on Big Brother in seasons 3 through 6.
 Proctor also lent his voice in the Marvel: Ultimate Alliance series as the voices of Edwin Jarvis and Baron Mordo in the first game, and the Tinkerer (Marvel Comics)Tinkerer in the sequel, Marvel: Ultimate Alliance 2.
 He currently serves among the repertory cast of featured voices in recent and current Disney animated films.
+Proctor is a company member of the Antaeus Theatre Company in Los Angeles.

 Stage versions of the records Don't Crush That Dwarf, Hand Me the Pliers; The Further Adventures of Nick Danger, Third Eye; and Waiting for the Electrician or Someone Like Him and Temporarily Humboldt County are published Broadway Play Publishing Inc.

 In 2017, Proctor published an autobiography entitled Where's My Fortune Cookie? coauthored with Brad Schreiber.

 In recent years Proctor has performed on the radio program American Parlor Songbook in sketches called "Boomers on a Bench".